 Figure 2 shows our impulse application device in the lab environment.
 The impulse applicator works by releasing a weight suspended by magnets, which is automatically disconnected after a preset duration.
 After applying a fixed duration impulse, the robot is freely able to recover.
-We provide a video1 to further clarify this procedure and have open-sourced the part list and construction details on the project website2.
+We provide a video1 to further clarify this procedure and will open-source the part list and construction details.

 Metric 1: Standing Fall Percentage.
 In this paper, to simplify the measurement setup, we limit the experimental scope to characterizing disturbance rejection when standing.
 We focus on disturbances in the positive and negative X and Y directions, where the positive X direction is the direction faced by the robot.
 For each direction and selected combinations of weight and duration, we compute the metric value over multiple trials.
 Each trial involves initializing the robot by issuing a standing command and then using the device connected in the appropriate direction to provide the specified impulse weight and duration.
-The metric value is the percentage of trials leading to success,
+The metric value is the percentage of trials leading to success, where a trial is successful if the robot does not fall.
+There are many variations of this metric using the same device that can be considered in future work.
+For example, defining more detailed metrics such as how much the average robot position changed after the disturbance, the time taken for recovery, or the same procedure can be applied to a robot when walking at a particular speed.